ChiriVulpes/weaving-old/README.md

 Weaving also offers a couple utility functions.

 - `.weave(...args)`:
 	- Weaves a string.
+Throws an error if the formatting is incorrect or an argument that does not exist is requested.
 See above.
-- `.weaveStrict(...args)`:
+- `.weaveIgnore(...args)`:
 	- Weaves a string.
-Throws an error if the formatting is incorrect or an argument that does not exist is requested.
+Leaves substrings alone on errors.
 - `.padLeft(length, with)`:
 	- Pads the left side of a string so that it is at least the given length, with the provided substring.
 - `.padRight(length, with)`: